 GAEC 7: Retention of landscape features, including, hedges, ponds, ditches, trees in line, in group or isolated, field margins and terraces, and including a ban on cutting hedges and trees during the bird breeding and rearing season and, as an option, measures for avoiding invasive plant species

 Another set of cross-cutting provisions concerns the farm advisory system.
-All member states are required to set up/designate a farm advisory system (this can be done with the support of a rural development measure – see ).
+All member states are required to set up/designate a farm advisory system (this can be done with the support of a rural development measure – see Section %s).
 In general terms, the farm advisory system should help CAP beneficiaries become more aware of the relationship between farm practice and management, and various standards.
 Among the topics on which the farm advisory system must offer advice to farmers(For example, in Italy the Emilia-Romagna Region include in the advisory activities “Adaptation to climate change due to changes in water regimes”.), the following are directly linked to the environment and climate:

 - the rules of cross-compliance;

 - the basic requirements of maintaining agricultural area with regard to eligibility for direct payments

 The combined and complementary effects of various instruments of the I and II pillar define the green architecture of the current CAP.
 This whole set of complementary policy instruments is accompanied by related training measures and other support from the farm advisory system, insights gained from the European Innovation Partnership and H2020 research, which should help farmers to implement appropriate solutions for their specific situations (Figure 5).